What is eRx Script Exchange?

 Is eRx private and secure?

 Yes.
-The only people who see the transmitted data are those that already see the paper script. – i.e. doctors and pharmacy staff.
+The only people who see the transmitted data or electronic prescription are those that already see a paper prescription. – i.e. medical practitioners and pharmacy staff.
 All messages transmitted to and from eRx are encrypted utilising international standard security tools including existing HeSA PKI certificates.
 This provides security such that eRx has no ability to decrypt and read data.

 What independent checks has eRx undergone regarding privacy and security?